 - New England Forestry Foundation

 The Climate Smart Land Network is a voluntary network of forestland owners and managers who seek to reduce material risk to their forestland to climate change.

-By Eric Walberg and Si Balch (click to download a one-page synopsis of this article) Several aspects of climate change should be considered in the design and construction of stream crossings for forest access.
-These factors include both the need to plan for resilient structures against the backdrop of continued change in precipitation patterns and […]
+By Eric Walberg and Si Balch (click to download a pdf of this article or a one-page synopsis of this article) Several aspects of climate change should be considered in the design and construction of stream crossings for forest access.
+These factors include both the need to plan for resilient structures against the backdrop of continued […]